 There are many components that go into creating a good website or blog, but one of the most important – and sometimes overlooked – factors is having a good domain name.
 Something that fits well with your business name and purpose, something that’s memorable and not prone to misspelling, and something that taps into your targeted keywords to enhance your SEO efforts.

 You can spend hours brainstorming the right business, website or blog name, but there are some great tools available online to give you a huge range of suitable blog name ideas in a snap.
-Blog name generators are not a new concept, and there are tons available… not all of them quality.
+Blog and podcast name generators are not a new concept, and there are tons available… not all of them quality.
 I wanted to put a bunch to the test and give you the skinny on some of the tools I thought yielded the best results, and proved simple to use.

 Here are the five best tools I recommend trying out for yourself.